cuny-academic-commons/google-docs-shortcode/readme.md

 ### How to Use

 #### Embedding a document, presentation or spreadsheet
-1. First, you’ll need to find the public URL of your Google Doc.
+1. First, you'll need to find the public URL of your Google Doc.
 Let's start by [logging in to your Google Docs](https://docs.google.com).
 Next, find the item you want to embed.
 2. You should now have your Google Doc open.
-Next, navigate to "**File > Publish to the Web**".
+Next, navigate to **File > Publish to the Web**.
 A dialogue box should appear, similar to the one below:
 ![Publish to the Web dialog window](http://codex.commons.gc.cuny.edu/files/2012/08/googledocs.jpg)
-3. Make sure that the "**Automatically republish when changes are made**" checkbox is checked.
+3. Make sure that the **Automatically republish when changes are made** checkbox is checked.
 This will allow you to make changes to your Google Docs and have these changes automatically reflected on your WordPress site.
-4. Copy the "**Document Link**" highlighted in red above.
+4. Copy the **Document Link** highlighted in red above.
+If you don't see the "Document Link" field, click on the **Start publishing** button and you should be able to view the field.
 5. Now navigate to your WordPress dashboard and open up the post or page where you want to embed your document.
 On a new line, type the following shortcode and paste in the link you copied, above:

   <pre>[gdoc link="THE LINK YOU COPIED" height="800"]</pre>